mbastovoi/www/html/wordpress/wp-content/plugins/modern-events-calendar-lite/readme.txt

 Tags: Event, Events, Calendar, Booking, Schedule, Organizer, Venue Requires at least: 4.0.0
 Tested up to: 5.2.2
-Stable tag: 4.4.6
+Stable tag: 4.4.8
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Manage your single and recurring events and present them in different modern styles and skins.
+WordPress event calendar is a free plugin that allows you to manage your single and recurring events and present them in different, modern style and skin.

 == Description ==

-If you are running an event website or you want to provide a website with booking services on WordPress, you will need a strong and practical plugin for it which can provide you all possible features.
-MEC is easy to use a plugin that you can add and publish your events easily to your WordPress website and also, organize and categories them in the best way.
-Also, you can sync it with lots of other features to have the best outcome.
+WordPress event calendar plugin is a trending FREE tool used for managing events in websites.
+Modern Events Calendar is a responsive, mobile-friendly, FREE, and comprehensive events management plugin which is extremely user-friendly and well-designed for displaying the events calendar on the websites, ever easier.

 [Modern Events Calendar](https://webnus.net/modern-events-calendar/) has been created according to trending design methods and latest technology with attractive design based on practical concept of design.
 We gathered all features of [event calendar](https://webnus.net/modern-events-calendar/) as you desire with advanced booking system ([Pro Version](https://webnus.net/pricing/#plugins)) and many other useful options which are practical in real world!